Raghu Sharma (politician)

-Dr. Raghu Sharma (born 26 July 1958) is an Indian politician from Indian National Congress, who is currently the AICC in-charge of party affairs in Gujarat, Daman and Diu, and Dadra and Nagar Haveli and has served as the Cabinet Minister of Health and Family Welfare, Government of Rajasthan from 2018 to 2021.
-He is the Member of the Rajasthan Legislative Assembly from Kekri constituency, Ajmer district.
+Raghu Sharma (born 26 July 1958) is an Indian politician from Indian National Congress, who has served as the AICC in-charge of party affairs in Gujarat, Daman and Diu, and Dadra and Nagar Haveli resigned in December 2022 and has also served as the Cabinet Minister of Health and Family Welfare, Government of Rajasthan from 2018 to 2021.
+He was the Member of the Rajasthan Legislative Assembly from Kekri constituency, Ajmer district.

 Political career

 He is a two time MLA from Kekri constituency.
 He was a member of parliament from Ajmer Parliamentary Constituency elected in by-election, 2018 as INC candidate.
-He has also Served as Chief Whip in Rajasthan Legislative Assembly 2008–2013 in Government of Rajasthan.
+He has also served as Chief Whip in Rajasthan Legislative Assembly 2008–2013 in Government of Rajasthan.
 He was appointed AICC in-charge of party affairs in Gujarat, Daman and Diu, and Dadra and Nagar Haveli on 7 October 2021.